Is Hiring A Recruiter Worth It?

 What is your retention/success rate?

 Bringing on an executive search firm is one your strongest defenses against hiring the wrong person for the job.
-A recruiting firm’s retention rate shows their track record for avoiding those costly “wrong hires.”
+A recruiter’s retention rate shows their track record for avoiding those costly “wrong hires.”
 There will be situations when a quick turnover is outside a recruiter’s hands.
-However, the number of placements still employed 12 months after their start date should far outweigh the number who have left.
+However, the number of placements employed 12 months after their start date should far outweigh the number who have left.

 What is your average fill time?